 You should deauthorise your computer from the iTunes Store.
 This means it will no longer be linked to your iTunes account.
-You can only use up to five Macs to play music and movies that are locked to your iTunes account, so you shouldn't pass that on to another person.
+(This is important because you can only use up to five Macs to play music and movies that are locked to your iTunes account.)

 If you're running a Mac that has iTunes 12, you'll need to open iTunes and click Account > Authorisations > De-authorise This Computer.
 Enter your Apple ID and password and click De-authorise.

 In older versions (below) you'll need to click Store > Deauthorise This Computer.

 FileVault encrypts the files on your hard drive.
 It's not on by default, but if it is being used then it's advisable to turn it off before going any further (you'll be wiping the files soon, so security shouldn't be a concern).